Year-End Tax Planning for 2021

 One all-too-common misconception that Dean has seen is the assumption that people will be in a lower tax bracket when they retire.
 It doesn’t help that Congress, the IRS, and even the financial services industry can put pressure on people to put as much money as possible into a tax-deferred account.

-“The primary people that Barber Financial Group works with are people nearing retirement or in retirement.
+“The primary people that Modern Wealth Management works with are people nearing retirement or in retirement.
 The rude awakening that they all have is that their tax bracket isn’t going down.
 In some cases, it’s going up and becoming more complex,” Barber said.
 “If you’ve done a good job of saving for retirement and don’t want your lifestyle to change, you’re probably not going to be in a lower tax bracket in retirement.”

 Flexible Spending Accounts and Health Savings Accounts